chadvt/SampleDellProject/README.md

 Amazon ECS task definitions use Docker images to launch containers on the container instances in your clusters.
 In this section, you create a Docker image of a simple web application, and test it on your local system or EC2 instance, and then push the image to a container registry (such as Amazon ECR or Docker Hub) so you can use it in an ECS task definition.

 # Deployment Steps
-Retrieve a Docker Image from a Git Deplository with the necessary function: an Apache webserver that will pull from a (not included) SQL db).
+Retrieve a Docker Image from a Git Deplository with the necessary function: an Apache webserver that will pull from a (not included) SQL db.

 Create a Dockerfile to install our apache server and display output